argriffing/phyly/examples/BEAST.MarkovJumps/MarkovJumpsC/README.md

 A few other minor changes are made:
  - The rate matrix is multiplied by 10 so that its entries are exactly represented by floating point numbers.
+ - For the same reason, `"equilibrium_distribution"` is used instead of `[0.2, 0.3, 0.25, 0.25]` for the root prior.
- - A few `"aggregation" : "only"` reductions are added, to reduce the spamminess of the output JSON file.
+ - A few `"aggregation" : "only"` reductions are made, removing uninformative columns in the output table.

 Command:
 ```shell